protellus/prtls_emailer/prtls_emailer/README.md

-# 📧 Emailer - A Reusable Django Email Service
+# 📧 Protellus Emailer - A Reusable Django Email Service

 Emailer is a **Django package** that provides an API-based email service with **rate-limiting, retry logic, and template rendering**.
 It integrates with external email services using an API key and supports **plain text & HTML emails**.